Alumni Co-op Stories

 Charles Bowman '18

 “Co-op is the ‘best thing since sliced bread.’
 Through my five co-ops I learned what I want do after graduation and for the rest of my life.
 I learned a great deal of practical knowledge in addition to valuable work experience which has made classroom learning more meaningful.
 Co-op has also made college not only affordable but also pleasant.
-Finally, co-op gave me to opportunity to work abroad in Singapore which has been the most valuable and memorable experiences of my life."
+Finally, co-op gave me to opportunity to work abroad in Singapore which has been one of the most valuable and memorable experiences of my life."

 - Kokosing Industrial - Toledo, Ohio (Assistant Field Engineer)